ballerina-guides/integration-samples/salesforce_api/sfdc-new-contact-to-twilio-sms/Readme.md

-# Salesforce New Lead to Twilio SMS
+# Salesforce New Contact to Twilio SMS

 This example sends a [Twilio](https://www.twilio.com/) SMS for every new [Salesforce](https://www.salesforce.com/) contact.

 ## Use case
 Twilio is a cloud communications platform as a service (CPaaS) company.
 It allows software developers to programmatically make and receive phone calls, send and receive text messages, and perform other communication functions using its web service APIs.

-As most organizations maintain a well-organized sales process, it is important to follow up with leads as soon as they are added to Salesforce.
-There may be a specific person who wanted to be on alert of new Salesforce leads.
-Any time you create a new lead in Salesforce, an SMS message will be automatically sent to the specific person via Twilio.
+As most organizations maintain a well-organized sales process, it is important to follow up with Contacts as soon as they are added to Salesforce.
+There may be a specific person who wanted to be on alert of new Salesforce contacts.
+Any time you create a new Contact in Salesforce, an SMS message will be automatically sent to the specific person via Twilio.

-The following sample demonstrates a scenario in which a Twilio SMS message containing all the defined fields in lead SObject is sent to a given mobile number when a new lead is created in Salesforce.
+The following sample demonstrates a scenario in which a Twilio SMS message containing all the defined fields in Contacts SObject is sent to a given mobile number when a new Contact is created in Salesforce.

 ## Prerequisites
 * Twilio account